RohanAlexander/telling_stories_with_data/_book/98-assessment.md

 <td class="gt_row gt_left">The author, date of submission, and a link to a GitHub repo are clearly included.
 (The later likely, but not necessarily, through a statement such as: 'Code and data supporting this analysis is available at: LINK').</td></tr>
     <tr><td class="gt_row gt_left">Abstract</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 1 - 'Gets job done'; 2 - 'Fine'; 3 - 'Great'; 4 - 'Exceptional'</td>
 <td class="gt_row gt_left">An abstract is included and appropriately pitched to a non-specialist audience.
 The abstract answers: 1) what was done, 2) what was found, and 3) why this matters (all at a high level).
-Likely not longer than four sentences.
-The abstract must tell the reader the top-level finding.
-What is the one thing that we learn about the world because of this paper?</td></tr>
+Likely four sentences.
+Abstract must make clear what we learn about the world because of this paper.</td></tr>
     <tr><td class="gt_row gt_left">Introduction</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 1 - 'Gets job done'; 2 - 'Fine'; 3 - 'Great'; 4 - 'Exceptional'</td>
-<td class="gt_row gt_left">The introduction is self-contained and tells a reader everything they need to know, including putting it into a broader context.
-The introduction should provide a bit of broader context to motivate the reader, as well as providing a bit more detail about what the paper is about, what was done, what was found, and why it is important.
+<td class="gt_row gt_left">The introduction is self-contained and tells a reader everything they need to know including: 1) broader context to motivate; 2) some detail about what the paper is about; 3) a clear gap that needs to be filled; 4) what was done; 5) what was found; and 6) why it is important.
 A reader should be able to read only the introduction and have a good idea about the research that was carried out.
 Tables and figures are likely not included.
 It outlines the structure of the paper.
-An introduction for a 10-page paper, should be about 3 or 4 paragraphs, or 10 per cent.
-The introduction should establish a clear gap that needs to be filled.</td></tr>
+Likely 3 or 4 paragraphs, or 10 per cent of total.</td></tr>
     <tr><td class="gt_row gt_left">Data</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 2 - 'Many issues'; 4 - 'Some issues'; 6 - 'Good'; 8 - 'Great'; 10 - 'Exceptional'</td>
 <td class="gt_row gt_left">You should thoroughly discuss the variables in the dataset that you use.
 Are there any that are very similar that you nonetheless don't use?
 Did you construct any variables by combining various ones?
 What do the data look like?
 Plot the actual data that you're using (or as close as you can get to it).
 Discuss these plots and the other features of these data.
 These are just some of the issues strong submissions will consider.
 Show off your knowledge.
 If this becomes too detailed, then you should push some of this to footnotes or an appendix.
 'Exceptional' means that when I read your submission I learn something about the dataset that I don't learn from any other submission (within a reasonable measure of course).</td></tr>